Philadelphia 76ers: 1946–1963: Syracuse Nationals

 Hal Greer joined the Nationals in 1958 and spent his entire 15-season career with the franchise; he won a championship with the team in 1967.

 In 1946, Italian immigrant Danny Biasone established the Syracuse Nationals of the National Basketball League (NBL) in Syracuse, New York, for $5,000.
 While in the NBL with teams largely consisting of small Midwestern towns, the Nationals put together a 21–23 record, finishing in fourth place.
 In the playoffs, the Nationals were beaten by the Rochester Royals in four games.
 In their second season, 1947–48, the Nationals struggled, finishing in fifth place with a 24–36 record.
 Despite their record, they made the playoffs, and were swept by the Anderson Duffey Packers in three straight games.

 Prior to the 1948–49 season, four teams left the NBL for the BAA as the foundation for a merger was laid.
 The Nationals "recipe for success" began by recruiting Leo Ferris.
 Staying in the NBL, Ferris signed Al Cervi to be player-coach and outbid the New York Knicks for the services of Dolph Schayes who made his professional debut, leading the Nationals to a winning record for the first time with a record of 40–23.
 In the playoffs the Nationals defeated the Hammond Calumet Buccaneers, winning the series in two straight games.
 In the semifinals, the Nationals lost to the Anderson Duffey Packers for the second straight season in four games.
 In 1949, when the NBL and the BAA merged into the NBA, the Nationals were one of seven NBL teams that were brought into the NBA.
 From 1949 to 1956, the team would wear gold on their "Nats" home jersey while wearing gold "Syracuse" jerseys from 1953 to 1956.

 The Nationals were an instant success in the NBA, winning the Eastern Division in the 1949–50 season, with a league-best record of 51–13.
 In the playoffs the Nationals continued to play solid basketball, beating the Philadelphia Warriors in two games.
-Moving on to the Eastern Finals, the Nationals battled the New York Knickerbockers, beating their big-city rivals in a three-game series.
+Moving on to the division finals, the Nationals battled the New York Knickerbockers, beating their big-city rivals in a three-game series.
 In the NBA Finals, the Nationals faced a fellow NBL alum in the Minneapolis Lakers.
-In Game 1 of the Finals the Nationals lost just their second home game of the season, 68–66.
+In game 1 of the Finals the Nationals lost just their second home game of the season, 68–66.
 The Nationals did not recover, as they fell behind 3–1 before falling in six games.